July 14, 2017

 The oil industry, medium to long term, is in deep trouble.
 Why?
 It is a capital intensive industry, when demand for its products drops a little price collapses, and the industry is now realizing it's competing with the powerful force of Silicon Valley.
 It has high externalities environmentally, in human life (particularly in Africa), and in geopolitical unrest.
 To mitigate these externalities, the U.S. government spends much effort protecting its supply lines and shipping lanes.

 If that weren't bad enough, its product, just on a standalone basis, is not attractive.
 Think about gasoline, the primary product of the industry.
 It has one redeeming quality: due to its chemical composition, it stores a lot of energy (originally from the sun), with a good output to weight ratio.
-Beyond that one sparkle of light: it's flammable and burns up thousands of motorists a year, it smells bad, it's inconvenient because you have to stop at gas stations to get it, it's expensive, and it pollutes the air you breath.
+Beyond that one sparkle of light: it's flammable and burns up thousands of motorists a year, it smells bad, it's inconvenient because you have to stop at gas stations to get it, it's expensive, and it pollutes the air you breathe.

 Not to pile on here, but the third huge problem area is potentially the worst.
 For at least forty years a large percentage of America, perhaps a majority, has pined *not* to buy the industry's products, but did not have a viable option (cable TV industry, take note).
 This is a huge liability that appears nowhere in the GAAP accounting statements, but is very real.
 The moment this customer group gets an opportunity to leave, they do, and it often becomes a stampede (Opec this morning quintupled its electric vehicle forecast).
 One week ago today, Elon Musk at Tesla, abusing only a small percentage of his employees, hit his targets and delivered the first mass-production electric vehicle off the production line.